 - The full-time tech bootcamp Kenzie Academy has in-person and online courses in 2 tracks: software engineering & UX design with front-end engineering.
 Like Vanderbilt’s bootcamps, Kenzie Academy features a hands-on curriculum with industry mentorship.
 Learn more about Kenzie Academy in our review.

-- Similarly, NJIT Digital Skills Bootcamp has 2 online courses in digital marketing and other topics.
+- Similarly, Highway Education, NJIT Digital Skills Bootcamp, Palm Beach Code School, SDSU Bootcamp, UC Davis Bootcamps, and One Month have online courses in digital marketing and other topics.

 - The online learning platform Simplilearn offers a paid digital marketing specialist master’s program, as well as other technical courses.

-- UC Berkeley Bootcamp, UC Irvine Bootcamps, KU Bootcamps, and University of Denver Bootcamps have digital marketing, web dev, and data courses with both online and in-person options.
+- UC Berkeley Bootcamp, UC Irvine Bootcamps, KU Bootcamps, Rice University Bootcamps, Georgia Tech Bootcamp, and University of Denver Bootcamps have digital marketing, web dev, and data courses with both online and in-person options.
 They are also managed by the Trilogy, the same company that manages Vanderbilt’s bootcamp.
 That means that they have similar curricula and job support.

-- The popular bootcamps BrainStation and Ironhack offer programs in data science, web dev, product management, and more.
+- The popular bootcamps BrainStation, Nashville Software School, allWomen Academy, GW Bootcamps, and Ironhack offer programs in data science, web dev, product management, and more.

-- Similarly, Pluralsight, Bootcamp Digital, Digital Creative Institute, Somerville Academy, and InternStreet offer tracks in digital marketing.
-Divergence Academy also has data science courses.
+- Similarly, Pluralsight, DeltaV Code School, Bootcamp Digital, Digital Creative Institute, Kellogg Executive Education, Pepperdine Graziadio Bootcamps, Somerville Academy, and InternStreet offer tracks in digital marketing.

 - Similarly, Metis is a bootcamp with introductory data analytics courses.
 They feature a project-based curriculum with both on-campus and remote options.
 Learn more about Metis in our review.